akmakati/Small-Projects/README.md

 a3 - A small project that demonstrated the use of queries and schemas in SQL.

 SmallEats_Mern-master - A project for a Software Engineering course at USF that involved creating a business that was practical and creating a website and databse to store information.
 The code was created in collaboration with 5 other students, we all worked together to get to the final state.
+This code includes HTML and JavaScript.

+PP5_Dijkstras_Algorithm - A project for a Data Structures couse at USF that solves Djikstra's Algorithm and it was coded in C++.
+This project was also done in collaboration with a teammate.

+Calculator - A calculator that was created utilizing Linked Lists in C++ to keep a running count for the previous and updated count.